Chengziya

-Chengziya, also spelled Chengziyai, is a Chinese archaeological site and the location of the first discovery of the neolithic Longshan culture in 1928.
+Chengziya, also spelled Chengziyai, is a Chinese archaeological site and the location of the first discovery of the Neolithic Longshan culture in 1928.
 The discovery of the Longshan culture at Chengziya was a significant step towards understanding the origins of Chinese civilization.
-Chengziya remains the largest prehistorical settlement found to date.
+To date, Chengziya is the second largest known prehistorical settlement after Shimao.
 The site is located in Shandong province, about 25 km to the east of the provincial capital Jinan.
 It is protected and made accessible by the Chengziya Ruins Museum (城子崖遗址博物馆 (Chéngzǐyá Yízhǐ Bówùguǎn)).

 Location

 Chengziya is located about 1 km west of Longshan Town (龙山镇 (Lóngshān Zhèn)) under the administration of Zhangqiu City and about 25 km east of the provincial capital of Jinan.
 The site is located immediately to the north of provincial road S102 and less than 1 km to the south of the Dragon Lake.
 Other landmarks in the area are Dongping Mausoleum (less than 2 km to the east) and the ruins of the old city wall.